 Clubs & Extracurriculars

-Provides service opportunities on-campus and in the greater D.C. community.
+The Arrupe Society provides service opportunities on-campus and in the greater D.C. community.
 Off-campus activities include food service with the homeless population of D.C. through Martha’s Table and evening tutoring with students from Washington Jesuit Academy.
 On-campus activities include sponsoring the annual blood drive, food drive, and toy drive.

 Art and Design Club

-Works on various creative art projects throughout the year.
+The Art and Design Club works on various creative art projects throughout the year.

 Black Student Association

 The Black Student Association is here to build and establish a community where students can share excellence and triumphs, participate in different social events and serve a broader community through service.
 All students at Prep are welcome to engage in conversations of culture and history.
 Our goal is to develop bonds and relationships that will last not only through your Prep career, but for life.

 The Business Club is open to all students who are interested in increasing their awareness of the outside business environment.
 Activities include discussions on business topics, participation in local competitions, speaker events where students get to hear from professionals working in various industries, and field trips to nearby companies.

 The Campus Ministry office supports the spiritual growth of the entire Georgetown Prep community.
 We pray the Examen together every Wednesday.
 We celebrate weekly liturgies with the resident students and monthly liturgies with the school community.
 Students can participate in liturgies throughout the school year, service opportunities both day-long and more extended immersion trips, and Jesuit mission conferences, including the Ignatian Family Teach-In in the fall and the Arrupe Leadership Summit in the spring.